Axelaar/p1_listener/README.md

 Edit the config file to fit the requirements of the installation.  <br>
 As an editing example, if data is to be sent to a server using an IP telegram, the 'host' and 'timer' entries in the '[IP telegrams]' section must be uncommented as well as at least one obis code.
 <h1>Run the script</h1>
 If all went well, you can now run the script.
-For testing purposes you can start the script with two arbitrary arguments.
+For testing purposes you can start the script with an arbitrary argument.
 This will run the script in debug mode.
-For instance, entering on the command line 'python3 p1_listener.py test' will display all the chosen settings on-screen and run the script.
-Adding another argument will display the data being sent for the methods selected. <br>  What the script will do:
+For instance, entering on the command line 'python3 p1_listener.py test' will run the script and display all the chosen settings on-screen as well as  display the data being sent for the methods selected. <br>  What the script will do:
 <ul>
   <li>Read the configuration file.</li>
   <li>Read the object definitions from the .txt file prepared in the section <i>Create the helper files</i> above.</li>